 - The December 14, 2008 strip◊ ends with Odie kissing Garfield under the mistletoe while the latter struggles.

 - The relationship between the butch girl-hater Dennis Mitchell and the... quite delicate Joey McDonald in Dennis the Menace has raised some eyebrows.

 - Rex Morgan, M.D.
 Just Rex Morgan MD.

-- The Finnish newspaper comic Nanna takes this trope far enough to be somewhere between Hide Your Lesbians and Transparent Closet.
-The main characters, Hanna and Ritu are "roommates" who happen to share a bed (Nanna Sleeps in the Nude), and share random shows of affection, up and including Ritu sneaking behind Nanna to kiss her ears.
+- The Finnish newspaper comic Nanna's main characters Nanna and Ritu are "roommates" who happen to share a bed (Nanna Sleeps in the Nude), and share random shows of affection, including Ritu sneaking behind Nanna to kiss her ears.

 - Considering the fact that Krazy Kat never establishes the titular character's gender, it's a distinct possibility that the story's pivotal love triangle is entirely male.
 Which would make this another trope entirely.
 This strip started in 1917.

 - This political cartoon from Punch! has Britannia and Colonia sharing a rather romantic dance, with each of them saying dialogue that amounts to "you're the only one I need".
-Granted, they're the anthropomorphic personifications of the United Kingdom and its various colonies, respectively, but it still comes off as very Sapphic.
+They're the anthropomorphic personifications of the United Kingdom and its various colonies respectively, but it still comes off as very Sapphic.